-When Robert Hayden took the position at the University of Michigan-offered despite his lack of a PhD and his relatively short list of scholarly publications-it was a critical accomplishment and a significant transition for both he and Erma Hayden.
+When Robert Hayden took the position at the University of Michigan-offered despite his lack of a PhD and relatively short list of scholarly publications-it was a critical accomplishment and a significant transition for both he and Erma Hayden.
 According to Hatcher, "he had returned, after twenty-three years of seeming exile, to his beloved Ann Arbor."
-He was the first African American faculty member in the English department.
-In the words of Hatcher, "he took the position at Michigan and the growing recognition as confirmation of his greatest hopes for his work, and as a confirmation that he should proceed with even greater intensity. ...
-A prominent university ... had hired him in recognition of his talent."
-The Haydens had sought to make such a move for a long time.
-Mr. Hayden reflected in a 1977 interview:
+He was the first African American faculty member in the English department.47 In the words of Hatcher: